-Evaluation cycle Evaluation Period Scope of Evaluation Evaluation Method Evaluation Content (Note 5) (Note 1) (Note 2) (Note 3) (Note 4) (Note 3) cycle Period Evaluation Method Evaluation Content (Note 5) The standards for the performance evaluation of the Board of Members include the following five aspects: 1.
+Evaluation cycle (Note 1) Evaluation Period (Note 2) Scope of Evaluation (Note 3) Evaluation Method (Note 4) Evaluation Content (Note 5) (Note 1) The evaluation is conducted at the end of each year in accordance with the procedures.
+(Note 2) 2022 Performance evaluation of the Board of Directors as a whole, individual directors, and functional committees (Note 4) The performance evaluation methods include internal self-evaluation of the Board of Directors and director self-evaluation.
+The standards for the performance evaluation of the Board of Members include the following five aspects: 1.
 The level of participation in the Company's operations.
 2. Increase in the quality of the Board of Directors' decisions.
 3. The composition and structure of the Board of Directors.
 4. The election and continuous education of directors.
 5. Internal control.
 The evaluation result is above standard The standards for the performance evaluation of individual director include the following six aspects: 1.
 Understanding of the Company's objectives and missions.
 2. Understanding of directors' responsibilities.
 3. Participation in the Company's operations.
 4. Internal relationship management and communication.
 5. Professional and continuous education of directors.
 6. Internal control.
 The evaluation result is above standard The standards for the performance evaluation of the functional committees include the following five aspects: 1.
 The level of participation in the Company's operations.
-2. Understanding of the functional committees' responsibilities.
-3. Increase in the quality of the functional committees' responsibilities.
-3. Increase in the quality of the functional committees' decisions.
+2. Understanding of the functional committees include the following five aspects: 1.
+The level of participation in the Company's operations.
+2. Understanding of the functional committees include the following five aspects: 1.
+The level of participation in the Company's operations.
+2. Understanding of the functional committees include the following five aspects: 1.
+The level of participation in the Company's operations.
+2. Understanding of the functional committees of the functional committees' responsibilities.
+3. Increase in the quality of the functional committees' fecisions.
 4. The composition and election of the members of the functional committees.
 5. Internal control.
-Note 1: Fill in the The evaluation result is above standard
+The evaluation result is above standard